 Switch from fire power to battery power.
 Extinguish candles as the rain and winds begin so that fire is not fanned by drafts.
 Use battery-powered flashlights instead (make sure you also have plenty of batteries).

 Inspect your home.
 As early and as safely as possible, perform a thorough home inspection and detail any damage.
 Take lots of pictures.
 Take a look at your foundation, roof, walls, doors, floors, staircases and windows.
 Watch for loose plaster, drywall and ceilings as well as broken glass.
 Include a water damage inspection.
 Check for stains, discolorations or distortions like warping or cracking in surfaces inside and outside of your home.
 Inspect walls, ceilings, window frames, cabinets, fixtures, floors and doors.
 If you evacuated and are returning home after several days, do a sniff test for musty odors.
 When the weather clears and if you feel that you may have water damage, open windows and doors to begin to ventilate and dry out your home.

 Be acutely aware of insurance fraud.
 Natural disasters are when fraudulent contractors prey on homeowners.
-Watch for offers of free televisions in exchange for a new roof, promises of a free new roof, signing over your rights by signing an Assignment of Benefits (AOB) form, knock-on-the-door roofing inspections and waived deductible promises.
-Instead call Olympus first at 866- 281-2242 and allow our us to help get you back on your feet.
+Watch for offers of free televisions in exchange for a new roof, promises of a free new roof, and signing over your rights by signing an Assignment of Benefits (AOB) form, knock-on-the-door roofing inspections and waived deductible promises.
+Instead, call Olympus first at 866- 281-2242 and allow us to help get you back on your feet.

 Featured Image by The Weather Channel

 This article is for informational purposes only and does not form a part of, replace, change or amend any terms, conditions, provisions or language within your Olympus Insurance policy.
 We encourage you to read your entire policy.